thestick613/mongoqueue/README.rst

 A job which timeouts or errors more than the ``max_attempts`` parameter is considered permanently failed, and will no longer be processed.

+The ``retry_after`` parameter is the default waiting time, in seconds, between two attempts of the same job, when the first one failed.
+This property supersedes scheduling and priority.

 New jobs/items can be placed in the queue by passing a dictionary::